to the official website of the Parish Council of Ashby St

 order was made just before the spike in price in

 involving two countries.
 Via personal negotiation

 the Syndicate regularly achieves 2p or more per

 litre less than the cheapest available on Boilerjuice

-and the village delivery is usually within just
+and the village delivery can be within just 5 working

 are you interested?
 Contact firstname.lastname@example.org

 for more details or a free factsheet.

 was advised by one supplier to warn oil users not